-Cincinnati may be known for its sports teams, chili, and rich history, but there’s another reality that many residents don’t think about until it’s too late: how difficult it is to get fair compensation after an accident.
+Cincinnati may be known for its sports teams, chili, and rich history.
+Still, there’s another reality that many residents don’t think about until it’s too late: how difficult it is to get fair compensation after an accident.

 The moment you file, insurance companies start looking for ways to deny or reduce your claim.
 They might question the severity of your injuries, claim you were partially at fault, or use Ohio’s comparative negligence laws to lower your payout.